-Holmes lists four characteristics that comprise a Christian worldview: (1) holistic and integrational (looking at the "big picture"); (2) exploratory (an endless undertaking because a Christian worldview entails that human finiteness is unlikely to exhaust any subject); (3) pluralistic (because Christians, knowing their fallibility, should welcome a variety of perspectives); (4) confessional or perspectival (a Christian worldview starts with an admixture of beliefs, attitudes, and values).44
+Holmes lists four characteristics that comprise a Christian worldview: (1) holistic and integrational (looking at the "big picture"); (2) exploratory (an endless undertaking because a Christian worldview entails that human finiteness is unlikely to exhaust any subject); (3) pluralistic (because Christians, knowing their fallibility, should welcome a variety of perspectives); (4) confessional or perspectival (a Christian worldview starts with an admixture of beliefs, attitudes, and values).
+44

-Perspectives on Science and Christian Faith draft invitational essay, 8 February 2014 -9Some of the topics discussed in the previous section could well qualify as being worldview issues.
+Some of the topics discussed in the previous section could well qualify as being worldview issues.
 In what follows we highlight a sampling of additional aspects of mathematics that relate to a Christian worldview.